mdsufz/MuDoGeR/README.md

 **2 - Install MuDoGeR**

-Once you have miniconda installed and on your PATH you can properly install MuDoGeR.
+Once you have miniconda installed and on your PATH, you can properly install MuDoGeR.
 The MuDoGeR environment can be complex, and the installation script was designed to install and set up all necessary bioinformatics tools.

 ```console